TosinAremu/LITA-Captstone-Project/README.md

 #### Objective
 The objective of this project is to analyze the sales performance of a retail store, focus on uncovering key insights such as top-selling products, regional performance, and monthly sales trend.
 This data-driven approach will guides strategic decisions for improving sales performance across various regions and produts.

+#### Tools Used
+The folloiwing tools were used in completing the project.
+- Microsoft Excel: Used for initial dat exploration, summary statistics and simple visualisation.
+- SQL: Querying the database to extract sales data and aggregate results by product, region and time.
+- Power BI: Interactive visualisations and dashboards to track sales trends, product performance and regional sales patterns.

 #### Sales Data Overview
 The sales data consists of the following fields;
 - Products: Gloves, Hat, Jacket, Shirt, Shoes, Socks.